FoundryApp/foundry-cli/README.md

 ```

 ### Field `users`
-Same as you can [emulate](#field-firestore) Firestore database for your development you can also emulate Firebase Auth users.<br/>
+The same way you can [emulate](#field-firestore) Firestore database for your development you can also emulate Firebase Auth users.<br/>

 You have two options how to fill the emulated uses:
 1. Directly with JSON strings